jo-hoe/website-webhook/README.md

 winget install GnuWin32.Make
 ```

-Futhermore you will need Docker and Python.
+You will also need Docker and Python.
-Run `make init` to install all dependencies in a virtual python environment.
+Run `make init` to install all dependencies in a virtual Python environment.

 ### How to Use

-You can check all `make` commands by running
+You can check all `make` commands by running.

 ```bash
 make help